The Early Years of the Atlantic City Poker Scene

 Lucky us.
 Life was good.

 Players came and went.
-New faces replaced old.
+New faces replaced old ones.
 Some went broke.
 Others gave up.
 After a few years, the game began to die out.
 Eventually, Pot-Limit was no more.

 I set up the game at the Sands with the help of some regulars.
 The game was launched, and it continued on weekends right up until a new poker room opened up.
 In poker, nothing stays the same.